jalbayd1/myopathy_US/README.md

 (Under Review)

-The repo containes a single file:  `USImageData.mat`
+The repo containes the following files:

-This files contains the following Matlab variables:

 * `im_muscle_chart.mat`: a Matlab table the muscle type, diagnosis, and deidentified patient ID of each US image
 * `patient_chart.mat`: a Matlab table listing the diagnosis of each deidentified patient ID (this information is also contained in `im_muscle_chart.mat` but this table gives a patient-centric overview as opposed to listing each image that was acquired)